wso2/esb-connectors/clio/clio-integrated-scenarios/README.txt

 		-Request Parameters:	(a) clioBillIds - An array of VALID bill IDs.

-		- Special Notes: (a) A custom field named 'ZohoBooks Contact ID' and 'ZohoBooks Contact Person ID' should be created in Clio for contacts as a prerequisite.
+		- Special Notes: (a) A custom field named 'ZohoBooks Contact ID' (single line text) and 'ZohoBooks Contact Person ID' (single line text) should be created in Clio for contacts as a prerequisite.
 						 (b) When creating bills to pass to the scenario the following should be adhered to.
 								- Bills should be created for a contact and a matter.
 								- Multiple bills can be created for the same contact but different matters should be used for each bill.